BLavery/STM32F030F4P6-Arduino/README.md

 ## Acknowledgement:

-The above code for IDE support is NEARLY identical to here:
+The above code for IDE support is NEARLY the same as here:
     https://github.com/stm32duino/Arduino_Core_STM32/issues/165

 ... except for different (more consistent?)
 PA13 = D13  PA14 = D14,